-- 1. Decrease in earned or unearned income greater than 10%; - 2.
+- 1. Decrease in earned or unearned income; - 2.
 Increase in allowances or deductions; - 3.
 With regard to Required Interim Redeterminations for families claiming zero income, a recertification will be scheduled every 120 days. - 4.
 For families whose annual income cannot be projected with any reasonable degree of accuracy, re-certification may be scheduled more often than annually.